natalieagus/50002-2022/_notes/c_cmostechnology.md

 Singapore University of Technology and Design

 # The CMOS Technology
+[You can find the lecture video here. ](https://youtu.be/JqgZcV_1IU4)You can also **click** on each heading to bring you to the section of the video covering the subtopic.

 ## Overview
 Recall that the ideal behaviors and characteristics of a **combinational logic device** are: